By Garrett Sutton, Esq.

 - The insurance should also have “increased cost of construction” additions if your building should become damaged or require reconstruction.
 That means you’ll be covered at today’s construction prices instead of those of previous years.

 - If you are a landlord, “loss of rents” riders can help you recover costs in the event your building is damaged and uninhabitable so that you can pay relocation costs or receive income from the property while it’s being rebuilt to offset right losses.

 - A final consideration is a “higher limits” rider, so that you have extra protection in the event a catastrophic claim is filed in one of these categories.

 9. Use Entities as a Second Line of Defense

-But as we know, insurance companies have an economic incentive not to cover every claim.
+It is extremely important to carry adequate and proper insurance coverage, but as we know, insurance companies have an economic incentive to avoid covering all claims.
 They find reasons to deny coverage.
 So while you will have insurance you will use entities as a second line of defense to protect your personal assets from your business claims.

 10. Avoid Incorporation Scams